rook/rook/Documentation/ceph-examples.md

 See the [Cluster CRD](ceph-cluster-crd.md) topic for more details on the settings.

+Monitors may be configured to run on PVC storage.
+Details on [how to set this up and some minor restrctions are described here](ceph-cluster-crd.md#mon-settings).

 ## Setting up consumable storage

 Now we are ready to setup [block](https://ceph.com/ceph-storage/block-storage/), [shared filesystem](https://ceph.com/ceph-storage/file-system/) or [object storage](https://ceph.com/ceph-storage/object-storage/) in the rook ceph cluster.
 These kinds of storage are respectively referred to as CephBlockPool, CephFilesystem and CephObjectStore in the spec files.